 - What good is it to get so many jobs that you overbook them by mistake?

-- How can you prevent buying the wrong products, hiring the wrong people, and making bad investments if you don’t give yourself time to think things through?
+- How can you prevent buying the wrong cleaning supplies, hiring the wrong cleaning crew, and making bad investments if you don’t give yourself time to think things through?

 - Is it ever a good idea to work yourself into debt?